stxh/rbtray/README.md

 - Hold the Shift key while Right-clicking on the program's title bar.
 - Pressing Windows-Alt-Control-Down on the keyboard (all at the same time).

+To pin a program on top most, you can use these methods:

+- Right - click with the mouse on the program's maximize button.
+- Hold the Ctrl key while Right - clicking on the program's title bar.

 This should create an icon for the window in the system tray.
 To restore the program's window, single-click the program's icon in the tray.
 Alternatively, you can Right-click on the tray icon which should bring up a popup menu, then